Artist's portfolio

-An artist's portfolio is an edited collection of an artist's best artwork intended to showcase their style or method of work.
+An artist's portfolio (sometimes referred to as a lookbook) is an edited collection of an artist's best artwork intended to showcase their style or method of work.
 A portfolio is used by artists to show employers their versatility by showing different samples of current work.
 Typically, the work reflects an artist's best work or a depth in one specific area of work.

-Historically, portfolios were printed out and placed into a book.
+Historically, portfolios were printed out and placed into a book (the folio).
 With the increased use of the internet and email, however, there are now websites that host online portfolios that are available to a wider audience.
-Sometimes an artist's portfolio can be referred to as a lookbook.

 Photography

 A photography portfolio can focus on a single subject.
 It can be a collection of photographs taken with a certain type of camera, in one geographic area, of one person or a group of people, only black & white or sepia photos, a special event, etc.

 Many photographers use portfolios to show their best work when looking for jobs in the photography industry.
 For example, wedding photographers may put together a book of their best wedding photos to show to engaged couples who are looking for a wedding photographer.
 Photojournalists may take a collection of their best freelance work with them when looking for a job.